 Bigleaf Lupine

 Highlights

 This is a beautiful native plant for Pacific Northwest gardens.
 Bigleaf Lupines are native to the western side of the United States—California, mostly.
 They are now found in places you’d never expect, including Maine and Acadia National Park!
 If you live in the Pacific Northwest, plant away.
-If you live in the Northeast, do you best to plant Sundial Lupines, which are the lupine species native to the eastern seaboard.
+If you live in the Northeast, do your best to plant Sundial Lupines, native to the eastern seaboard.
 Scroll on for more info and learn how this plant escaped from the West Coast.

+Bigleaf Lupine